rocketacademy/bootcamp-docs/course-logistics/course-methodology.md

 ### How to Save Generic Exercise Code to a New GitHub Repo

-Sometimes we might want to save pre-class or in-class exercise work to a repo in our own GitHubs, but we completed the exercises on a copy of the [base-node-swe1 repo](https://github.com/rocketacademy/base-node-swe1) that we cannot fork more than once.
+Sometimes we might want to save pre-class or in-class exercise work to a repo in our own GitHubs, but we completed the exercises on a copy of the [base-node-bootcamp repo](https://github.com/rocketacademy/base-node-bootcamp) that we cannot fork more than once.
 One of our students Alvin Lim compiled a convenient way to do this.

 1. Create a new, empty repo in GitHub
-2. In your local copy of `base-node-swe1` that you want to now link to your new repo, run the command `git remote set-url origin <NEW_REPO_HTTPS_URL>`, where `<NEW_REPO_HTTPS_URL>` looks something like `https://github.com/<GITHUB_USERNAME>/<REPO_NAME>.git`.
-This will link your local repo to the new repo, and de-llink it from `base-node-swe1`.
+2. In your local copy of `base-node-bootcamp` that you want to now link to your new repo, run the command `git remote set-url origin <NEW_REPO_HTTPS_URL>`, where `<NEW_REPO_HTTPS_URL>` looks something like `https://github.com/<GITHUB_USERNAME>/<REPO_NAME>.git`.
+This will link your local repo to the new repo, and de-llink it from `base-node-bootcamp`.
 3. Run `git remote -v` to verify that our local repo is linked to the new repo in GitHub
 4. Commit any desired local changes and run `git push`.
 This will push the current state of the repo to the `origin` remote, which should be the new repo we created.